Skip to content

 Building one molecule gives you one molecule.
 A simulation needs a box — often hundreds or thousands of molecules arranged without steric clashes.
 Doing that by hand (a grid, random insertion) either wastes volume or produces overlaps.

-molpy's Packmol wrapper collects packing targets (a molecule + how many + where it may go) and drives the Packmol executable to place them without clashes, returning a single packed Frame.
+molpack takes packing targets (a molecule frame + how many copies + where they may go) and returns a single packed, topology-complete Frame.

 Packing a box